allthings/developers/erp-data-exchange-specification.md

 #### Global Observations:

 * Columns can be in any order
-* First row must contain column field name
+* First row in CSV file must contain column field name
 * Column field names are case-sensitive
 * All fields are required when _importType_ is `insert`
 * Only UUID type fields required when _importType_ is `update`